msub2/awesome-webxr/README.md

 - [PlayCanvas](https://playcanvas.com/) - A browser-based WebGL engine with support for WebXR content, mobile browsers, collaborative editing, and more.
   - [Official Documentation](https://developer.playcanvas.com/en/)

-- [Sumerian](https://aws.amazon.com/sumerian/) - Amazon's browser-based engine that allows for easy creation of WebXR content and integration with AWS services.
+- [Sumerian](https://aws.amazon.com/sumerian/) - Amazon's browser-based engine that allows for creation of WebXR content and integration with AWS services.
   - [Official Documentation](https://docs.aws.amazon.com/sumerian/)

 - [Unity](https://unity.com/) - A highly popular game engine with community packages that enable content to be exported for WebXR.